 The Great Firewall of China is set to restrict access to websites that represent a potential threat to the government.
 Every time a user in Mainland China connects to a website, the Internet Police scans the URL, IP Address and page content.
 With a VPN in China, you can bypass censorship and also reduce its range.
 This is because it offers to go online from server locations in other countries.

 However, the saddest technique is not even applied by the government itself.
 It’s self-censorship.
 And it’s maybe more efficient than technological restrictions.
-Chinese users perceive the’re being watched 24/7.
+Chinese users perceive they’re being watched 24/7.
 And the fear of law enforcement encourages individuals and businesses to willingly censor their own communications to avoid legal and economic repercussions.

 List of popular websites blocked in China

 All these websites are blocked.
 However, you can access these while in China with a good VPN.
 The best VPN for China cloaks your IP address and hides you behind one of its own IP Addresses.
 If you’re located in China, I’d recommend you to connect either to UK or USA servers.
+And this is why we’re continuously on the search for the best VPN for China free, best VPN for China 2019, best VPN for China iPhone and best VPN for iPhone in China.

 VPNs vs China: A raging war